-Activates early stopping.
+- early_stopping_rounds (Optional[int]) New in version 1.6.0. - Activates early stopping.
 Validation metric needs to improve at least once in every early_stopping_rounds round(s) to continue training.
-Requires at least one item in eval_set in fit().

-The method returns the model from the last iteration (not the best one).
-If there's more than one item in eval_set, the last entry will be used for early stopping.
+Requires at least one item in eval_set in fit(). - If early stopping occurs, the model will have two additional attributes: best_score and best_iteration.
+These are used by the predict() and apply() methods to determine the optimal number of trees during inference.
+If users want to access the full model (including trees built after early stopping), they can specify the iteration_range in these inference methods.
+In addition, other utilities like model plotting can also use the entire model. - If you prefer to discard the trees after best_iteration, consider using the callback function xgboost.callback.EarlyStopping. - If there's more than one item in eval_set, the last entry will be used for early stopping.
 If there's more than one metric in eval_metric, the last metric will be used for early stopping.

-If early stopping occurs, the model will have three additional fields: best_score, best_iteration and best_ntree_limit.

-• callbacks (Optional [List [TrainingCallback]]) - List of callback functions that are applied at end of each iteration.
+callbacks (Optional [List [TrainingCallback]]) - List of callback functions that are applied at end of each iteration.
 It is possible to use predefined callbacks by using Callback API.